tytydraco/yessleep/out/My_Fear_is_a_Curse_a_Paradox_and_a_Key.md

 At least, that's what I *used* to believe.
 Now, it's clear to me that Dr. Auclair did understand, he just wasn't making his intentions known, manipulating and pulling me along like a conniving puppeteer.

 My current theory is that, somehow, the fear was the key to his release.
 But before it could free him, though, it needed to be *purified*.
-Distilled to perfection, the terror fermenting over years like a decadent Merlot.
+Distilled to perfection, the terror fermenting over months and years like a decadent Merlot.

 And when he decided it was exquisitely ripe, Dr. Auclair culled it without a second thought.